kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 attacks and trolling attempts against the website.
 Mr. Balázs Szeneczey, vice mayor of Budapest announced that T-System Hungary Zrt. has already reported an attacker to the police.

-Meanwhile it came out that the aforementioned "attacker" is a 18-year-old kid almost without any computer education who discovered that tickets can be bought [for any price you want](#security-gone-wrong) and who **immediately** reported this bug to the public transportation company.
-Not long afterwards, this young guy was **arrested by the police early in the morning**.
+Then it came out that the aforementioned "attacker" is a 18-year-old kid almost without any computer education who discovered that tickets can be bought [for any price you want](#security-gone-wrong) and who **immediately** reported this bug to the public transportation company.
+The next day, this young guy was **arrested by the police early in the morning**.

-A day later, BKK Zrt. and T-Systems Zrt. made a common announcement in which they stated that "the developer company had to report the event 'which reached a certain level' to the police because of a strict internal policy."
+Later that day, BKK Zrt. and T-Systems Zrt. made a common announcement in which they stated that "the developer company had to report the event 'which reached a certain level' to the police because of a strict internal policy."
 They added that "they were very sad to hear that the suspect is such a young student who seemed to have good intentions based on his interviews in the media".